 Set sail with ease knowing there are several options for sending money aboard a cruise ship:

 - PayPal.
-Many cruise ships offer Wi-Fi for their crew and passengers, and as long as your recipient has a PayPal account, you can transfer funds from just about anywhere
+Many cruise ships offer Wi-Fi for their crew and passengers, and as long as your recipient has a PayPal account, you can transfer funds from almost anywhere.

 - Money transfer app.
-There are a number of international money transfer apps that can help you move funds while traveling at sea.
+There are multiple international money transfer apps that can help you move funds while traveling at sea.
 Set up an account with a service like TransferWise, WorldRemit or OFX to send money quickly and conveniently.

 - Wire transfer.
 The Crew Purser’s office is the accounting hub of the ship.
 Some cruise ships — like the Princess line — allow crew members and passengers to send wire transfers from the Crew Purser’s office.

 - Remitly for Seafarers.
 This digital remittance service is custom-tailored for crew members across major cruise lines looking to send money to the Philippines.
 It offers competitive exchange rates, low fees and the ability to send funds from your computer or mobile device.

 How can I send money to a cruise ship?